gitlabhq/gitlab-runner/docs/executors/docker.md

 ## Specify which user runs the job

-By default, the runner runs jobs as the `root` user within the container.
+By default, the runner runs jobs as the `root` user in the container.
 To specify a different, non-root user to run the job, use the `USER` directive in the Dockerfile of the Docker image.

 ```dockerfile
 FROM amazonlinux